Fri3dCamp/timeblaster-2020/README.md

 ## Ring mounting
 Mount the rings with SMD LEDs before you solder the IR LED in place.

+## LED Polarity
+The IR LED has a small + polarity marking on the board, this is the hole for the long lead of the LED.

 ## Which components to mount
 R1 120Ω, MOSFET T1, R6 33Ω and IR LED D1 should be mounted

 ![Time Blaster Assembly IR](media/ASSY_IR.jpg)

-Capacitor C4 (100nF), SW3 and right angle connector P3 are optional for Arduino style programming over FTDI UART connection.
+Capacitor C4 (100nF), push button SW3 and right angle connector P3 are optional for Arduino style programming over FTDI UART connection.

 ## USB
 Optional USB circuitry kits based around the CH340 USB to serial convertor are available upon request.
 These kits include an USB connector (USB-B, USB-C or Micro USB), 2 capacitors and the CH340 chip.
 In case of the USB-C variant, there will also be 2 resistors of 5.1kΩ included.